WGN America: Availability

 WGN America is available on most multichannel television providers (including cable, satellite, IPTV and fiber-optic-based services) within the United States.
 However, the channel continues to have somewhat scattershot coverage (outside satellite distribution) in portions of the Western United States and much of the New England region.
 Moreover, some multichannel providers in various markets where Tribune Broadcasting had owned a television station prior to the closure of the group's purchase by Nexstar do not carry WGN America.
-In particular, the channel was not available in portions of the New York City metropolitan area (the home market of sister station WPIX) until January 15, 2016, when Cablevision (now Altice USA) began to carry WGN America as part of a broader deal that also saw Cablevision's then-parent subsidiary, Cablevision Systems Corporation, acquire Tribune Media's 2.8% ownership interest in Newsday Holdings.
+In particular, the channel was not available in portions of the New York City metropolitan area (the home market of sister station WPIX) until January 15, 2016, when Cablevision (now Optimum Communications) began to carry WGN America as part of a broader deal that also saw Cablevision's then-parent subsidiary, Cablevision Systems Corporation, acquire Tribune Media's 2.8% ownership interest in Newsday Holdings.
 In the Chicago metropolitan area, WGN America is carried by the three major cable television providers serving the immediate area (Comcast Xfinity, RCN and WOW!) and streaming providers, in addition to the WGN-TV broadcast signal.
 Prior to its conversion into a basic-tier channel in December 2014, Chicago-area residents could only receive WGN America through satellite providers Dish Network and DirecTV.

 Since its conversion from a superstation, WGN America was targeted in Tribune Media's retransmission consent negotiations with cable and satellite providers as an extraneous asset providers would like to pay less for, noting that most of the channel's programming at the time was also syndicated to other broadcast and cable-originated networks.
 (Examples as of 2019 include Blue Bloods [which also airs on Ion Television], Murder, She Wrote [aired on Hallmark Movies & Mysteries], Last Man Standing [aired on CMT and in broadcast syndication], and In the Heat of the Night [aired on MeTV and This TV].)
 Disagreements over contractual terms resulted in Charter Communications removing WGN America and Tribune-owned television stations licensed to markets serviced by the provider from its Spectrum systems nationwide for nine days in January 2019, with Spectrum—in a looping message shown over the channels occupied by the Tribune stations during the dispute-induced blackout—referring to WGN America as a network "which very few people watch" in its defense of their position in the negotiations.
 Similarly, one of the sticking points in a dispute between Nexstar and Dish Network involved carrying WGN America on its satellite systems and Sling TV, which Dish owns.